Israel-Gaza crisis: West Bank clashes leave Palestinians dead as fighting intensifies | DW | 15.05.2021

 Hamas fired a barrage of rockets from Gaza on early Saturday morning targeting Israeli cities such as Ashkelon and Ashdod.

-The Israel Defense Forces issued a tweet soon thereafter showing a massive fire at the city of Ashdod, promising the attack would not "go unanswered."
+The Israel Defense Forces issued a tweet soon thereafter showing a massive fire in the city of Ashdod, promising the attack would not "go unanswered."

 Israeli Prime Minister Benjamin Netanyahu said Friday the current military operation towards Gaza is "not yet over"